 How do you approach a potential stream sponsor?

 - Keep your pitch brief.

-- Tell them your name, about your content, your channel’s focus, why you believe that your brands can work together.
+- Tell them your name, your content, your channel’s focus, and why you believe that your brands can work together.

 - Research a prospective sponsor thoroughly before you approach them, and understand what they would want from an investment in you.